 You may be able to request a review of a decision made by us or present a formal appeal to the Suitability of Transport Appeals Panel (STAP).

 What you can appeal against

-Suitability appeals will only be considered for those students who have been deemed eligible to receive travel assistance from the Council.
+Suitability appeals will only be considered for those students who have been deemed eligible to receive travel assistance from us.

 This procedure refers only to the suitability of the travel assistance offered.
-(See appendix two of the Home to educational establishment transport policy).
+(Appendix 2 of the Home to educational establishment transport policy).
 It does not relate to eligibility for travel assistance for which there is a separate appeals procedure.

 The suitability appeal process has two stages.

 - stage one - a parent or carer may firstly apply for an internal, administrative review of the decision